mneuronico/multi-agent-system-library/README.md

 -   **`name`**:  The name of the tool.
 -   **`inputs`**:  A dictionary describing the input parameters for the `function` using descriptions and names.
 -   **`outputs`**:  A dictionary describing the output parameters of the `function` using descriptions and names.
 -   **`function`**: A callable (function) that performs the task of the tool.
 This function receives as many arguments as needed, which must be defined in the same order as the dictionary that will be used as input for this tool (the dictionary from the latest message is used by default, but more complex inputs can be defined as explained below).
+This function can also optionally receive the `manager` as its first argument, in which case `"manager"` should be the first parameter in the function definition, followed by all parameters in the input dictionary.
 -  **`default_output`**: Output to use if there's an error during the function call, or an exception has been raised by the function.

 Tools can be included in the component list of the config JSON file just like agents: